jgehrcke/gipc/docs/index.rst

 can be a decent solution for many types of problems.
 First of all, it helps decoupling system components by making each process responsible for one part of the architecture only.
-Furthermore, even a generally I/O-intense application might at some point become CPU bound.
-In these cases, the distribution of tasks among multiple processes is an efficient way to make use of multi-core machines and easily increases the application's performance.
+Furthermore, even a generally I/O-intense application can at some point become CPU bound.
+In these cases, the distribution of tasks among multiple processes is an efficient way to make use of multi-core machines and to easily increase the performance of the application.

-However, canonical usage of Python's multiprocessing module within a gevent-powered application may raise various problems and most likely breaks the application in many ways. gipc is developed with the motivation to solve these issues transparently and make using gevent in combination with multiprocessing-based child processes and inter-process communication (IPC) a no-brainer again:
+The standard way of using multiple processes in a Python application is to use multiprocessing from Python's standard library.
+However, canonical usage of this module within a gevent-powered application most likely breaks the application in many ways. gipc is developed with the motivation to solve these issues transparently and to make using gevent in combination with multiprocessing-based child processes and inter-process communication (IPC) a no-brainer again:

-- **With gipc, multiprocessing.Process-based child
-  processes can safely be created and monitored anywhere within your gevent-powered application.
-Malicious side-effects of child process creation in the context of gevent are prevented.**
+- With gipc, multiprocessing.Process-based child processes can safely be created and monitored anywhere within your gevent-powered application.
+Malicious side-effects of child process creation in the context of gevent are prevented.
-- **The API of multiprocessing.Process objects is provided in a gevent-cooperative fashion.**
+- The API of multiprocessing.Process objects is provided in a gevent-cooperative fashion.
-- **gevent natively works in children.**
+- gevent natively works in children.
-- **gipc comes up with a pipe-based transport layer for gevent-cooperative IPC.**
+- gipc comes up with a pipe-based transport layer for gevent-cooperative IPC.
-- **gipc is lightweight and simple to integrate.**
+- gipc is lightweight and simple to integrate.

 In the following code snippet, a Python object is sent from a greenlet in the main process through a pipe to a child process::